Pinterest · Business Navigation · Q4 2022 to Q4 2024

 Measurement

-Every surface classified as action or browse oriented, with a three-tier evaluation model, so every experiment signal was interpretable instead of ambiguous.
+Every surface classified as action or browse oriented, with a three-tier evaluation model, so every experiment signal was interpretable.

 M1, MegaNav